-Resources, International Commerce, Office Systems Administration, English Elementary Level, English Secondary Level, and Electronics Technology and Nanotechnology.
-In 2007, the Bachelor in Social Sciences with a Major in Social Action Research was offered, in 2013, the UPRH established the Bachelor of Arts with Major in Communication Technology, and in August 2018, the Bachelor of Arts with Major in Puerto Rico and the Caribbean Studies.
+Nursing, Accounting, Management, Human Resources, International Commerce, Office Systems Administration, English Elementary Level, English Secondary Level, and Electronics Technology and Nanotechnology, have their professional accreditation agencies, respectively.
+In 2007, the Bachelor in Social Sciences with a Major in Social Action Research was offered; in 2013, the UPRH established the Bachelor in Arts with Major in Communication Technology; in 2018, the Bachelor in Arts with Major in Puerto Rico and the Caribbean Studies; and in 2022, the Bachelor in Science in Data Science.